 Clough under voluntary administration as deal with Webuild falls apart

 Murray & Roberts has also decided to place Clough and its indirectly wholly owned Australian subsidiary Murray & Roberts Pty Ltd under voluntary administration to restructure the business in the absence of AUD 30 million interim loan to Clough from Webuild.

-The board of directors of Clough has appointed Deloitte Australia members Sal Algeri, David Orr, Jason Tracy, and Glen Kanevsky as administrators with immediate effect and they will responsible for the company’s affairs such as exploring options for its restructuring and recapitalization.
+The board of directors of Clough has appointed Deloitte members Sal Algeri, David Orr, Jason Tracy, and Glen Kanevsky as administrators with immediate effect and they will responsible for the company’s affairs such as exploring options for its restructuring and recapitalization.

+Clough under voluntary administration as deal with Webuild falls apart